Are you posh enough to holiday at one of these exclusive ski resorts?

 10. Zermatt, Switzerland

-Madonna, Nicole Kidman and Robbie Williams have all skied here, but the truth is you’re more likely to find yourself sharing a ski lift with Phil Collins or Mike Hucknall.
+Madonna, Nicole Kidman and Robbie Williams have all skied here, but the truth is you’re more likely to find yourself sharing a ski lift with Mike Hucknall.
 That said, fans of fine dining are spoilt for choice: Zermatt has the highest density of gourmet restaurants in the world.
 You can even hire a guide to take you on a gourmet ski tour of the mountains.
 Sample sweetbreads with morel cream sauce at Zum See and risotto with white truffle shavings at Chez Vrony.
 Arrange a private helicopter or limousine pick-up from Geneva, Zurich or Milan airports.

 Apres-ski: Dine at the stylish Cervo Restaurant – typical dishes include succulent venison, home-made ravioli with ricotta, and côte de boeuf.
 The coolest place to hang-out is The Vernissage – a cinema, bar, restaurant and gallery all rolled into one.
 Start the evening with here with cocktails; music goes on until 4 a.m.